Causes of polyhydramnios include the following:

 With polyhydramnios, risk of the following complications is increased:

 Premature rupture of membranes Prelabor Rupture of Membranes (PROM) Prelabor rupture of membranes is leakage of amniotic fluid before onset of labor.
 Diagnosis is clinical.
-Delivery is recommended when gestational age is ≥ 34 weeks and is generally indicated... read more , sometimes followed by abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+Delivery is recommended when gestational age is ≥ 34 weeks and is generally indicated... read more , sometimes followed by placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more
+Manifestations may include... read more

 Maternal respiratory compromise